jdjakub/ThingLabII/readme.md

 - Now you can `ThingLabIIControlPanel open.`
 - Manually apply the patches in `parser-newer.st` (sorry)
 - Now you can fileIn Things.v2.st, proceed past constraint errors
-- Now you can `PartsBinView openOn: (PartsBin topBin).`
+- Now you can `PartsBinView openOn: PartsBin topBin.`
-- Currently fixing UI related errors
+- Currently fixing UI related errors from clicking things

 Errors so far: